synestize/synestizer/Notes.md

         * [you can pass arrays to web workers:]( http://updates.html5rocks.com/2011/12/Transferable-Objects-Lightning-Fast)
         * [you can pass canvas to web workers](          http://www.w3.org/html/wg/drafts/html/master/scripting-1.html#transferCanvasProxy)

+## Offline operation

+You can access your camera totally offline on [Chrome](http://stackoverflow.com/a/16929608).

+You can run a simple webserver even on windows using [mongoose](https://code.google.com/p/mongoose/).

 ## Online publishing

 * Via github